Lightwater Valley

 Lightwater Valley Family Adventure Park is an adventure park in North Stainley, North Yorkshire, England.
 The park was once home to the longest roller coaster in the world, The Ultimate.

-Lightwater Valley was founded by Robert Staveley in 1969, and is now owned and operated by The Brighton Pier Group, having been purchased by them for £5 million in 2021.

-The park attracts approximately 300,000 visitors per year.
+Founded by Robert Staveley in 1969, it is now owned and operated by the Mellors Group, who purchased it in 2025.
+As of 2019, the park attracted approximately 300,000 visitors per year; in 2024, it had 231,565 vistors.